-Leopard’s Leap Culinaria Pinot Noir Chardonnay has a well-defined structure and inviting colour and bursts with prominent flavours of cranberry and white pear.
-Combining the characteristics of both a white and a red wine, this blend is exceptionally flexible in food-and-wine matching
+Leopard’s Leap Culinaria Pinot Noir Chardonnay has a well-defined structure and inviting colour and bursts with prominent flavours of pomegranate and white pear.
+Combining the characteristics of both a white and a red wine, this blend is exceptionally flexible in food-and-wine matching.

 The blend consists of Pinot Noir (60%) and Chardonnay (40%).

 Pinot Noir grapes were harvested at between 20 and 21 degrees Balling.
-Chardonnay grapes were harvested at between 22 and 23 degrees Balling.
-Both varieties were bunch-sorted and whole-bunch pressed.
+Chardonnay grapes were harvested at between 19 and 21 degrees Balling.
+Both varieties were hand-picked and whole-bunch pressed.
 The juice was allowed to settle, then fermented separately.
 The wine-makers crafted different blends to ensure the perfect balance of Pinot Noir and Chardonnay.

 With a 60% Pinot Noir content in this blend, there is a strong presence of spice, which allows versatile food-pairing.
 Enjoy with Asian cuisines such as Indian, Chinese, Japanese, Korean and Singapore-style foods.
 Pair with Peking duck, tandoori chicken or Hoisin and soy-glazed pork roasts.
 Pair with dishes that have rich textures and flavours – reach for butter, cream, melted cheeses and anything that will add coarse texture (such as white beans, macaroni or polenta) – as well as dishes that incorporate lentils, onion, garlic and Dijon mustard.
 Perfect partner to pancetta, prosciutto, in fact, all charcuterie.